 - Getting involved and organized into groups of local activists

 It is up to all of us to address environmental injustice as well as environmental issues.
 We only have one planet, and we are all in this together.
-Today, perhaps your neighbor or the community down the street is suffering, but tomorrow it could be you.
-Environmental destruction will eventually impact all of us, and we all have a role to play in fighting environmental hazards.
+Today, perhaps your neighbor or the community down the street is suffering, but tomorrow, it could be you.

 Ben Crump Law, PLLC Fights for Environmental Justice